ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 they will never immigrate into an existing residential household.

 The number of simulants who move to the US each year is informed by the ACS' "residence one year ago" question.
-Specifically, a value of 2 for variable :code:`MIG` indicates that a respondent lived outside the US one year ago, while any other value indicates that they lived within the US.
+A value of 2 for variable :code:`MIG` indicates that a respondent lived outside the US one year ago, while any other value indicates that they lived within the US.
 We refer to respondents who were not living in the United States one year ago as "recent immigrants."
 Our assumption is that the number (and characteristics) of recent immigrants per year